v0ss3n/jekyll/_posts/textilelab/2019-11-07-cryptography research.md

 There are several types of adversaries depending on what capabilities or intentions they are presumed to have.
 Adversaries may be computationally bounded or unbounded (i.e. in terms of time and storage resources), eavesdropping or Byzantine (i.e. passively listening on or actively corrupting data in the channel), static or adaptive (i.e. having fixed or changing behavior), mobile or non-mobile (e.g. in the context of network security) and so on.
 In actual security practice, the attacks assigned to such adversaries are often seen, so such notional analysis is not merely theoretical.

 ## [Characters](https://en.m.wikipedia.org/wiki/Alice_and_Bob)
 Alice and Bob are fictional characters commonly used as placeholder names in cryptology, as well as science and engineering literature.
-The Alice and Bob characters were invented by Ron Rivest, Adi Shamir, and Leonard Adleman in their 1978 paper "A method for obtaining digital signatures and public-key cryptosystems."[1]
-Subsequently, they have become common archetypes in many scientific and engineering fields, such as quantum cryptography, game theory and physics.[2]
+The Alice and Bob characters were invented by Ron Rivest, Adi Shamir, and Leonard Adleman in their 1978 paper "A method for obtaining digital signatures and public-key cryptosystems."
+Subsequently, they have become common archetypes in many scientific and engineering fields, such as quantum cryptography, game theory and physics.
 As the use of Alice and Bob became more widespread, additional characters were added, each with a particular meaning.
 These characters do not have to refer to humans; they refer to generic agents which might be different computers or even different programs running on a single computer.

-- Alice and Bob.
-The original, generic characters.
-Generally, Alice and Bob want to exchange a message or cryptographic key.
-- Carol, Carlos or Charlie.
-A generic third participant.
-- Chuck.
-A third participant, usually of malicious intent.
-- Craig.
-A password cracker, often encountered in situations with stored passwords.
-- Dan, Dave or David.
-A generic fourth participant.
-- Erin.
-A generic fifth participant, but rarely used, as "E" is usually reserved for Eve.
-- Eve.
-An eavesdropper, who is usually a passive attacker.
-While they can listen in on messages between Alice and Bob, they cannot modify them.
-In quantum cryptography, Eve may also represent the environment.
-- Faythe.
-A trusted advisor, courier or intermediary.
-Faythe is used infrequently, and is associated with Faith and Faithfulness.
-Faythe may be a repository of key service or courier of shared secrets.
-- Frank.
-A generic sixth participant.
-- Grace.
-A government representative.
-For example, Grace may try to force Alice or Bob to implement backdoors in their protocols.
-May also deliberately weaken standards.
-- Heidi.
-A mischievous designer for cryptographic standards, but rarely used.
-- Ivan.
-An Issuer, mentioned first by Ian Grigg in the context of Ricardian contracts.
-- Judy.
-A judge who may be called upon to resolve a potential dispute between participants.
-- Mallory or (less commonly) Mallet A malicious attacker.
-Associated with Trudy, an intruder.
-Unlike the passive Eve, Mallory/- Mallet is an active attacker (often used in man-in-the-middle attacks), who can modify messages, substitute messages, or replay old messages.
-The difficulty of securing a system against Mallory/Mallet is much greater than against Eve.
-- Michael, or Mike.
-Used as an alternative to the eavesdropper Eve.
-See Microphone.
-- Niaj.
-Used as an alternative to the eavesdropper Eve in several South Asian nations.
-- Olivia.
-An oracle, who provides external data to smart contracts residing on distributed ledger (commonly referred to as blockchain) systems.
-- Oscar.
-An opponent, similar to Mallory, but not necessarily malicious.
-- Peggy, or Pat.
-A prover, who interacts with the system to show that the intended transaction has actually taken place.
-Peggy is often found in zero-knowledge proofs.
-Similar to Victor or Vanna.
-- Rupert.
-A repudiator who appears for interactions that desire Non-repudiation.
-- Sybil.
-A pseudonymous attacker, who usually uses a large number of identities.
-For example, Sybil may attempt to subvert a reputation system.
-See Sybil attack.
-- Trent or Ted.
-A trusted arbitrator, who acts as a neutral third party.
-- Trudy.
-An intruder.
-- Victor, or Vanna.
-A verifier, similar to Peggy or Pat.
-- Walter.
-A warden, who may guard Alice and Bob.
-- Wendy.
-A whistleblower, who is an insider with privileged access capable of divulging information.

 --------